-This document is released on behalf of the Greece Italy transmission system operators ("TSOs") only for the purposes of the public consultation on the proposal for methodologies for a market-based allocation process of cross zonal capacity for the exchange of balancing capacity or sharing of reserves ("MB CZCA") and for an allocation process of cross zonal capacity for the exchange of balancing capacity or sharing of reserves based on economic efficiency analysis ("EE CZCA") in accordance with Article 41 and 42 of Commission Regulation (EU) 2017/2195 establishing a guideline on electricity balancing.
-This version of the MB CZCA and the EE CZCA does not in any case represent a firm, binding or definitive Greece Italy TSOs' position on the content.
+This document is released on behalf of the Italy North transmission system operators ("TSOs") only for the purposes of the public consultation on the proposal for a methodology for a market-based allocation process of cross zonal capacity for the exchange of balancing capacity or sharing of reserves ("MB CZCA") in accordance with Article 41 of Commission Regulation (EU) 2017/2195 establishing a guideline on electricity balancing.
+This version of the MB CZCA does not in any case represent a firm, binding or definitive Italy North TSOs' position on the content.